muhsenmaqsudi/laratify-document/docs/components/README.md

 # UI Components

-Laravel Componel offers useful components to make building your app ui fast & easy.
+Laratify offers useful components to make building your app ui fast & easy.
 See below examples of each component.

 ## Color Palette